baihuqian/baihuqian.github.io/_posts/HomeNetworking/2019-09-08-secure-home-network-isolating-connected-devices-with-vlan.md

 Protocol: All protocols
 Destination > Network Group : LAN_NETWORKS
 ```
+You may want to enable logging so you can inspect packets hitting this `drop` rule.

 Last, attach the firewall policy to the `switch0.30` LAN interface in the inbound direction. **Firewall/NAT > Firewall Policies > GUEST_IN > Actions > Interfaces**